9 points to consider when monitoring e-invoicing change management processes

 7) Understand how micro-level and macro-level changes interact

 Even with all the above in place, you must still be careful and have an insight of what is going on in the country in order to be sure that you do not miss out anything.
 Is there a tax reform coming up?
 Is there a planned change in other pieces of legislation outside your scope that might have an impact on your service?
 There is no ‘method’ to catch all these subtleties – building, socializing and maintaining experience is key to mastering this one.

 Does the change impact the service?
 In all cases, this is a question that requires engagement and appropriate prioritization from the full multi-disciplinary team: legal experts, engineers, analysts and product management.
-This is one of the key elements we treasure at TrustWeaver were we, legal counsels, have a close daily working relationship with product managers, business development and engineers.
-We do not always speak the same jargon but over the years we have learnt to build and cross bridges of understanding that allow to quickly grasp and implement changes.
+This is one of the key elements we treasure at TrustWeaver were we, legal counsels, have a close daily working relationship with product managers, business development, and engineers.
+We do not always speak the same jargon but over the years we have learned to build and cross bridges of understanding that allow to quickly grasp and implement changes.

 9) Trading partner collaboration

-When changes in legal or technical requirements impact your e-invoicing system, product or service, chances are that these changes in turn require you to alert your trading partners or service users.
-This is crucial so that they can adjust their processes and systems in such a way as to guarantee timely updating of contracts, commercial arrangements and end-to-end transaction management.
+When changes in legal or technical requirements impact your e-invoicing system, product or service, chances are that these changes, in turn, require you to alert your trading partners or service users.
+This is crucial so that they can adjust their processes and systems in such a way as to guarantee timely updating of contracts, commercial arrangements, and end-to-end transaction management.